 The color can be easy to miss, as olive oil is typically stored in dark, tinted bottles to prevent it from being exposed to light, which can quickly spoil the oil and cause it to go rancid.
 While the bottle of Frankies is also dark, they certainly aren’t using that as an excuse to hide discolored oil.
-This green color became my new standard of quality olive oil and looked intense when drizzled on top of dishes.
+This green color became my new standard of quality olive oil and I loved the look when drizzled on top of dishes.

 Finishing oils, on the other hand, are meant to be eaten raw, or garnished on finished dishes, so you’ll certainly want the highest quality you can find.

-Frankies EVOO should be considered a finishing oil.
+Frankies EVOO should definitely be considered a finishing oil.

 I found myself using it constantly, adding it to top off almost anything I ate.
 Meats, salads, cheese, dips, you name it.
-I looked for excuses to use EVOO on any dish I could think of, from savory dinner meals to even sweet desserts.
+I started to look for excuses to use EVOO on any dish I could think of, from savory dinner meals to even sweet desserts.
 I was completely hooked.

 Earlier I mentioned that Frankies Olive Oil generally retails a 1 liter bottle at $29.99.
 Now that price tag is on the more expensive side of things, especially compared to other EVOO options, but in my opinion I found it to be entirely worth it.